 You may not think much about it, but cardio fitness measures how well your body can perform a rhythmic, dynamic activity at a moderate to high intensity for extended periods of time.
 Your cardio fitness refers to how well your heart, lungs, and organs consume, transport and use oxygen throughout your workout.

-How fit you are comes down to the relationship between your cardio system, respiratory system, and skeletal system.
+How fit you are coming down to the relationship between your cardio system, respiratory system, and skeletal system.
 When all of these systems work together efficiently, you increase fitness, allowing your body to last for a longer period of time.
 The only way to teach these systems to work together is to practice working out consistently.

 Why is this important?
 First, we all know the statistics about the obesity epidemic in the United States.
 We spend way too much time sitting and exercising is one way to combat that.
 Not only that, but cardio workouts can help you in other areas of your life.
 The more fit you are, the more you can handle things like keeping up with the kids, doing long days of yard work or other household projects.